 Camping card Iceland

 Iceland has a camping card, which you can use at 42 campsites around the country.
-It is valid during the camping season (beginning of June until half of September) and you can use it for 28 nights.
+It is valid during the camping season (beginning of June until halfway thru September) and you can use it for 28 nights.
 1 card can be used for two adults and 4 children.

 If you go to Iceland for at least 8 days and want to camp every night, this card might be a good solution for you.
 The camping card costs around US$175 but lodging taxes still need to be paid on-site, which is US$3 per tent/vehicle.

-You can buy the camping card online, they will send it to your home address.
+You can buy the camping card online and they will send it to your home address.
 Please check the shipping times before you order.
 You can also buy it upon arrival at one of the affiliated campsites.
 Some gas stations and tourist offices do also sell them.